-Not all passive network TAPs are created equal, though.
+Not all network TAPs are created equal, though.
 Determining which mode you need is essential to ensuring visibility.

-The type of passive network TAP you choose is based on the type of device you’re tapping and its environment.
+The type of network TAP you choose is based on the type of device you’re tapping and its environment.
 A breakout TAP can be used for high utilization situations.
 The following figure depicts how breakout mode works:

 Figure 1: Copper TAP

 Figure 2: Fiber TAP